tdelv/Athenia/README.md

    - demo: presented in English (intended for english audience for the demo)
 ### Hand-Me-Down:
  - Overview: connect students to pass down old or unused items
+   - PROS:
+     - demo
+     - filtering (clothes, furniture, books, stationary)
+     - sustainability oriented
-   - PROS: demo, filtering (clothes, furniture, books, stationary), sustainability oriented, promoting reuse of different things
+     - promoting reuse of different things
+   - CONS:
+     - content-based
-   - CONS: content-based, security
+     - security
      - sleaziness or deceit may be an issue
+   - IDEAS:
-   - IDEAS: use google, facebook, id sign-in
+     - use google, facebook, id sign-in
      - filtering system - user sustained input
      - search functionality for specialization
      - request system?